mith-v/Trp53-heterozygosity-lung-cancer/README.md

 The analyses use study-generated data and publicly available datasets described in the manuscript Methods and Data Availability statement.

-Accession information for study-generated sequencing data is intentionally not reproduced in this confidential peer-review repository.

 Public resources include TCGA-LUAD data from the NCI Genomic Data Commons, Tabula Muris, published mouse KP lung cancer and human NSCLC single-cell RNA-seq datasets, LungMAP, MSigDB, and the CollecTRI regulatory network.

 ## Running the analyses